haxe-continuation/haxe-continuation/README.md

 function.
 Instead, the code after `.async()` will be captured as the callback function for the callee.

-Another way is using `Continuation.cpsFunction` to write nested CPS functions:
+Another way is using `Continuation.cpsFunction` macro to write nested CPS functions:

     import com.dongxiguo.continuation.Continuation;
     class Sample2